-When accessing the FM24V05, the user addresses 65,536 locations each with 8 data bits.
+When accessing the FM24V10, the user addresses 131,072 locations each with 8 data bits.
 These data bits are shifted serially.
-The 65,536 addresses are accessed using the two-wire protocol, which includes a slave address (to distinguish other non-memory devices) and a 2-byte address.
-All 16 address bits are used by the decoder for accessing the memory.
+The 131,072 addresses are accessed using the two-wire protocol, which includes a slave address (to distinguish other non-memory devices), a page select bit, and a 2-byte address.
+The 17-bit address consists of a page select bit followed by 16-bits.
+The complete address of 17 bits specifies each byte address uniquely.